 Where there has been an Adverse Analytical Finding for a Specified Substance or notice has been given of another Anti-Doping Rule Violation under Rules 2.2 to 2.11, a Provisional Suspension shall be imposed except where the Athlete demonstrates that there is a real likelihood that no period of Ineligibility will be imposed.

-Where a Provisional Suspension has been imposed after an Adverse Analytical Finding, the Athlete has requested that the B Sample analysis be conducted and the B Sample analysis does not confirm the A Sample analysis, then the Provisional Suspension shall be rescinded by the Sports Tribunal or NSO Anti-Doping Tribunal immediately upon receiving notice from DFSNZ that the B Sample analysis does not confirm the A Sample analysis.
+Where a Provisional Suspension has been imposed after an Adverse Analytical Finding, the Athlete has requested that the B Sample analysis be conducted and the B Sample analysis does not confirm the A Sample analysis, then the Provisional Suspension shall be rescinded by the Sports Tribunal or NSO Anti-Doping Tribunal immediately upon receiving notice from the Commission that the B Sample analysis does not confirm the A Sample analysis.

 Voluntary Acceptance of Provisional Suspension